Skip to content

 Thomas L. Rödding -

-Co-designer of Europe's new digital market organization
+Co-designer of Europe's emerging digital market architecture

-• Co-Chair EU Standardization (CEN/CENELEC JTC 24)
+• Co-Chair, European Standardization (CEN/CENELEC JTC 24)

-• Vice Chairman German Standardization (DIN/DKE)
+• Vice Chairman, German Standardization (DIN/DKE)

-• CEO Narravero
+• CEO, Narravero

 CEN&Economy-37